GRE over IPsec

 %TUN-5-RECURDOWN: Tunnel0 temporarily disabled due to recursive routing

 Recursive routing and outbound interface selection pose significant challenges in tunnel or overlay networks.
 Therefore, routing protocols should be used with utmost caution over network tunnels.
 A router can encounter problems if it attempts to reach the remote router’s encapsulating interface (transport IP address) via the tunnel.
-Typically, this issue occurs when the transport network is advertised into the same routing protocol as the overlay network.
+Typically, this issue occurs when the transport network is advertised using the same routing protocol as the overlay network.

 Routers learn the destination IP address for tunnel interfaces through recursive routing.
 First, the IP address of the tunnel’s destination is removed from the routing table, making it unreachable.